 Double Star Observing Program Coordinator:

-Welcome to the Astronomical League's Double Star Program.
-The purpose of the Double Star Program is to introduce observers to 100 of the finest double and multiple stars in the heavens.
-You don't need a large, expensive apochromatic refractor to view the objects on this list since a small refractor, Newtonian reflector, or Schmidt-Cassegrain will do just fine.
+Welcome to the Astronomical League's Double Star Observing Program!
+This program introduces observers to 100 of the finest double and multiple star systems in the heavens.
+You do not need an expensive apochromatic refractor to view the objects on this list; a small refractor, Newtonian reflector, or Schmidt-Cassegrain telescope will do just fine.
 All objects on this list were originally observed with a three-inch refractor using between 75X and 150X.
-Again, this program is meant to allow you to enjoy a different aspect of our wonderful hobby, and not to test your equipment.
+The program is meant to allow you to enjoy a different aspect of our wonderful hobby and not to test your equipment.

 Rules and Regulations

-To qualify for the AL's Double Star Certificate and pin, you need only be a member of the Astronomical League, either through an affiliated club, as a Member-at-Large, or as an International Member-at Large, and observe the 100 selected objects on the included list.
-Any telescope may be used, but one with an objective 60 mm in diameter or larger is recommended.
-It is preferred that the stars be found by star hopping and not by Go-To or Push-To methods, although I will not insist on this if the rest of the observations are well done.
-Too often I find the recording by those who use Go-To’s is hurried and unclear.
-Since the equipment requirements for this program are so modest, the use of remote telescopes or observatories for this program is not allowed.
+To qualify for the Astronomical League's Double Star certificate and pin, you need only be a member of the Astronomical League, either through an affiliated club, as a Member-at-Large, or as an international Member-at-Large, and observe the 100 listed objects.
+Any telescope may be used, but one with a 60-mm or larger objective is recommended.
+Star hopping is preferred over “go-to” or “push-to” methods, but we will not insist on this if the rest of the observations are clear, well-documented, and unhurried.
+Because the equipment requirements for this program are modest, the use of remote telescopes is not allowed.

 You must be a member of the Astronomical League to receive this certificate.